 Safety trip controls provide a quick means for deactivating the machine in an emergency.
 A pressure-sensitive body bar, when depressed, will deactivate the machine.
 If the operator or anyone trips loses balance, or is drawn toward the machine, applying pressure to the bar will stop the operation.
 The positioning of the bar, therefore, is critical.
 It must stop the machine before a part of the employee’s body reaches the dangerous area.

 Unfortunately, it may be easy to defeat the body bar by going under it into the danger zone.
 The figure here shows a pressure-sensitive body bar on the front of a rubber mill.

 The two-hand control device requires constant, concurrent pressure by the operator to activate the machine.
-This kind of control requires a part-revolution clutch, brake, and a brake monitor if used on a power press.
-With this type of device, the operator’s hands must be at a safe location (on control buttons) and at a safe distance from the danger area while the machine completes its closing cycle.
+If used on a power press, this control requires a part-revolution clutch, brake, and brake monitor.
+With this device, the operator’s hands must be safe (on control buttons) and safe from danger while the machine completes its closing cycle.